Towards Autonomous Visual Navigation in Arable Fields: Conclusion

 To autonomously navigate over an entire row-crop field a robot must be able to both navigate down lanes and shift between them.
-The process of changing lanes needs to be robust to different numbers of crop-rows contained in a lane and ensure complete coverage is obtained without missing or double counting crop-rows.
-In our previous work~\cite{ahmadi2020visual} the task of changing lanes was managed reliably, however, it was only designed to handle a single crop-row in a lane.
-Furthermore, this task was hard coded and required significant space to maneuver.
-The approach described here takes advantage of the side-ways movement of BonnBot-I allowing easier transitions while requiring less space.
-We use a feature-based crop-row recognition technique based on SIFT features described below.
+Utilizing an only image-based motion controller in conjunction with other localization techniques (like GPS and wheel odometry) could considerably improve the reliability of the system in cases of outage of motion information due to hardware problems and environmental situations.
+In our previous work~\cite{ahmadi2020visual} the task of changing lanes was managed successfully, however, it was only designed to handle a single crop-row in a lane under a highly engineered condition.
+This method was strongly reliant on the seeding pattern of the crops-rows and struggled with cases which often occur in a real-fields like: uneven seeded crop-rows, unexpected distances between the rows, and appearance cluttered and weedy regions.
+Furthermore, it required significant space to perform the switching maneuver and could not reconcile differences between rows and subsequently following the incorrect lane.

+In this work we propose a multi-crop-row switching technique that detects and counts the rows as it progressively shifts between them.
+This takes advantage of the side-ways movement of BonnBot-I allowing easier transitions while requiring less space.
+To detect a new crop-row we exploit SIFT features to ensure we only traverse the desired number of crop-rows to confirm our new lane is in the correct location without relining on any motion information neither odometry nor GPS.

 We start by considering the robot to have found the end of the crop-row; stage $\circled{3}$ of the navigation scheme~\secref{subsec:guidanceStrategy}.
-The multi-crop-row detection algorithm~\secref{subsec:crop_row_extraction} provides us with the number of crops rows $C$ that have been traversed.
-To find new crop rows, lane switching, we need to move across $C$ rows and then restart the crop row following algorithm.
-To do this we describe each crop row by a set of SIFT features and follow the algorithm described below.
+The multi-crop-row detection algorithm~\secref{subsec:crop_row_extraction} provides us with the number of crop-rows $C$ that have been traversed.
+To find new crop-rows, lane switching, we need to move across $C$ rows and then restart the crop-row following algorithm.
+To do this we describe each crop-row by a set of SIFT features and follow the algorithm described below.

 Assuming we are moving left-to-right, we store the features of the right most parallelogram in the image forming a feature set $\mathcal{G}$.
 The robot then starts moving to the right-side with a constant $u_y = 0.15 \, m/s$ velocity.
 Upon receiving a new image we detect the crop-rows in a similar manner outlined in~\secref{subsec:crop_row_detection} and then only consider the right most side of the image.
 We extract a new set of SIFT features from the right most parallelogram in the image forming a feature set $\mathcal{G}^{*}$.
 The new feature set, $\mathcal{G}^{*}$, is potentially a new crop-row.
 To determine if $\mathcal{G}^{*}$ is a new crop-row we compare it to the stored SIFT features $\mathcal{G}$.
 If a new crop-row has been detected, we update the stored features ($\mathcal{G}$=$\mathcal{G}^{*}$) and continue this process until we have moved across $C$ new crop-rows.